BuzzRage/TABL/README.md

     * Add a button to listen all sevenths
     * Generate a random chord progression
     * Let the user choose instrument with a slider
+    * Make the replay button replay the last thing played (note only the current scale, but also last chord progression)

 * GUI:
     * Make the tonic change the color (e.g. A = 440 Hz, add 0x440 to the hexacode of a scale)